 We will support you throughout your teaching experiences.
 You have a personal university mentor and a specially trained mentor in school.

 The University of Bristol PGCE Music postgraduates are sought after for first appointments locally and nationally, and employment rates are very high: 100% for the last 3 years’ cohorts.

 PGCE Music student teachers comment on the course:

 “The constant support from my university tutors has been amazing - whenever and wherever you need it.”

 “SEN/D in music discussions -understanding how to differentiate effectively for a range of needs - were really good.”

 “The technology support was great – I’d never used Cubase, Logic before.
 Excellent help… and how to apply to teaching.”

-“Tutorial on masters writing were really helpful giving me a nudge in the right direction!”
+“Tutorials on masters writing were really helpful giving me a nudge in the right direction!”